-Neil has appeared in a wide variety of work, from portraying comedy legend Stan Laurel in Philip Dart's critically acclaimed production of Laurel and Hardy to a reporter in the feature film The Lost City of Z.
+Neil has appeared in a wide variety of work on stage, from portraying comedy legend Stan Laurel in Philip Dart's critically acclaimed production of Laurel and Hardy to a reporter in the feature film The Lost City of Z.

-Neil also appeared in Football is a Circle, which won best short at MoFilm Sydney and played the nerdy conspiracy theorist in David Steven-Lee's short film The Peak And The Pit which won a nomination for best short at Tribeca film festival.
+Neil played the lead in the award winning Football is a Circle (best short at MoFilm Sydney) and the nerdy conspiracy theorist in David Steven-Lee's short film The Peak And The Pit, nominated for best short at New York’s Tribeca film festival.

-He performs regularly as a stand-up comedian and co-wrote a black comedy, A Pig Too Far, for BBC Radio 4, and a sit-com pilot, Turn the World Down, for Channel Four, starring the late, great, Sean Hughes.
+With comedy in the core of his bones, he performs regularly as a stand-up comedian and co-wrote several of the pantomimes he’s appeared in as well as black comedy, A Pig Too Far, for BBC Radio 4, starring Toby Jones and a sit-com pilot, Turn the World Down, for Channel Four, starring the late, great, Sean Hughes.